thejonan/asSys.js/README.md

 var aFalcon = new Birds();
 ```

-And, of course, creating and instantiating a _Planes_ is no more difficult:
+And, of course, creating and instantiating _Planes_ is no more difficult:

 ```javascript
 var Planes = a$(Flying);
 var aJumbo = new Planes();
 ```

-In this example `Planes`, `Birds` and `Humans` are dynamically constructed _functions_ which (upon instantiation) invoke all the passed _skills_'s constructors (i.e. funtions) in the same order, in which they are given.
-For example `Birds` is a function, that invokes `Walking()` and then `Flying()`.
+In this example `Planes`, `Birds` and `Humans` are dynamically constructed _functions_ which (upon instantiation) invoke all the passed _skills_'s constructors (i.e. functions) in the same order, in which they are given.
+For example `Birds` is a function, that invokes `Walking()` then `Flying()`.

 The above functionality can easily be achieved with C++ multiple-inheritance as well.

 Let's define the basic skills a bit differently:

 ```javascript
 var Flying = function () { this.isFlying = false; }